In this lesson we’re going to cover:

 If you want to duplicate one or more of your form fields, you can do that too.
 Look for the little stack of papers icon in the bottom right corner, we’ve shown you this in the example below.
 And in the top right corner is a little X where you can delete the form field if necessary.

-You can also drag and drop your form fields, or use the up/down arrows to the left of each widget, to relocate them in your template.
+You can also drag and drop your form fields, or use the up/down arrows to the left of each widget, to relocate them in your workflow.

 Using form fields allows you to do more